AusDTO/gov-au-content-guide/writing-for-the-web.md

 Much has been written on this topic and can be researched on the web.

+Doing web writing training is also important, even if you have been a writer or editor for many years.

 We have provided an overview of the key things you need to be thinking about.